On split quasi-hereditary covers and Ringel duality: Introduction

 Well-known examples are Soergel’s Struktursatz (see \cite{zbMATH00005018}) and Schur--Weyl duality between Schur algebras $S_k(d, d)$ and symmetric groups $S_d$ (see for example \cite{zbMATH03708660}).
 The former says that certain subalgebras of coinvariant algebras are resolved by blocks of the BGG category $\mathcal{O}$ of a complex semi-simple Lie algebra together with Soergel’s combinatorial functor and the latter implies that the group algebra of the symmetric group on $d$ letters, $S_d$, is resolved by the Schur algebra $S_k(d, d)$ together with a Schur functor.
 In both cases, we are approximating a self-injective algebra with a (split) quasi-hereditary algebra.
 The quality of these resolutions was determined in \cite{zbMATH05278765, zbMATH05871076} and recently in \cite{p2paper} for the integral case using dominant dimension and relative dominant dimension as developed in \cite{CRUZ2022410}, respectively.

-An important property of quasi-hereditary algebras is the existence of a canonical tilting module known as characteristic tilting module.
+An important property of quasi-hereditary algebras is the existence of an important tilting module known as characteristic tilting module.
 The endomorphism algebra of such tilting module is again quasi-hereditary (see \cite{MR1128706}) and it is known as the Ringel dual.

 In recent years, much interest has been devoted to develop methods and techniques to find if for a given quasi-hereditary algebra its module category is equivalent as highest weight category to the module category of its Ringel dual.
 Schur algebras $S_k(d, d)$ and blocks of the BGG category $\mathcal{O}$ do possess this sort of symmetry, that is, they are Ringel self-dual \cite{zbMATH00549737, zbMATH01267662}.
 Therefore, one might wonder if this phenomenon is somehow related with Schur--Weyl duality and Soergel's Struktursatz.
 In particular, \emph{what role does Ringel duality have in these two dualities?}